John Wiltbank

 John Wiltbank (December 10, 1731 – July 10, 1792) was an American political figure from Lewes, Delaware.
-He fought in the Revolutionary War, helped get Delaware to statehood, and served several political positions in Sussex County, in addition to serving in the 1st Delaware General Assembly.
+He was an important figure in the state during the Revolutionary War, being the military treasurer of Sussex County, a delegate at the Delaware Constitutional Convention, and serving in the 1st Delaware General Assembly, among other positions.

-Biography
+Early life

 Wiltbank was born on December 10, 1731, in Lewes, Delaware.
-He was born on a 344-acre farm that had been given to his great-grandfather and was the son of Cornelius Wiltbank.
+He was born on a 344-acre farm that had been given to his great-grandfather, and was the son of Cornelius Wiltbank.
 He grew up and was educated in Lewes.
 On March 12, 1750 or 1751, he married Mary Stockley, the daughter of Woodman Stockley, on her 14th birthday.
-They had a total of six children together, the first of which being born in 1751.
+They had a total of six children together, the first of which was born in 1751.

+Career

 On March 20, 1767, Wiltbank was appointed a justice of the peace for Sussex County.
-He was recommissioned in 1774 for a second term, for a third term in 1779, and for a fourth term in February 1788, eventually being replaced in January 1791.
+He was recommissioned in 1774 for a second term, for a third term in 1779, and for a fourth term in February 1788, eventually being replaced on January 27, 1791.

 In 1774, Wiltbank was named a Sussex representative of the Provincial Assembly of the Three Lower Counties, which had its first meeting on August 1 of that year.
 Originally a Tory sympathizer, Wiltbank was eventually convinced by Caesar Rodney and Thomas McKean to support the Colonies over Britain.
 That same year, he was elected a member of Sussex's "Boston Relief Committee," which helped gather funds for the colonists in Massachusetts.

 Wiltbank was commissioned in September 1775 major by the Delaware Council of Safety, serving in a military regiment brought up in Sussex.
+He was also an original member of the Sussex Committee of Safety.
 In August 1776, he was appointed the military treasurer of the county, which was an important position as funding was vitally needed for the Revolutionary War.
 In September, Wiltbank represented Sussex County at the Delaware Constitutional Convention, held in New Castle, which led to the creation of the state's first governing document.

 Shortly afterwards, Wiltbank was elected to the Legislative Council, now known as the State Senate, in the 1st Delaware General Assembly.
 He received a total of 542 votes in the election, the highest number for any candidate in his county.
 On February 21, 1777, Wiltbank was appointed chief justice of the Sussex County Court of Common Pleas and Orphans' Court, and resigned his position in the Legislative Council to serve on the court, taking his oath of office on March 8.
 He served in that position until his death, being known as an "astute judge and a man of wide interests," according to The Morning News.
 Wiltbank remained as the military treasurer of Sussex County throughout the remaining years of the war, and was described as having "aided greatly in the war effort."